perrybutler/rapid-server/README.md

     <MimeType FileExtension="myc" Compress="gzip" Expires="access plus 1 year">x-my-custom-mime-type</MimeType>

+What about custom response headers?
+Just add them to the config file:

+    <Header>Server: TheGiantHamster</Header>
+    <Header>X-Powered-By: FerrisWheel</Header>

 Benchmarks
 ----------
 Out of box, Rapid.Http.Type1.Server currently outperforms Node.js in a Windows 7 environment.
 As I'm still new to using Node.js myself, this is exciting news but nothing to write home about yet.
 I'll need to make sure Node.js is configured with the recommended web server optimizations before considering this a conclusive result.